ivan-guerra/programmador.com/content/posts/base-conversion.md

 }
 ```

-Not much to be said here.
-The stream object will just slap zeroes onto the front
+Not much to say here.
+The stream object will just slap zeroes onto the front of
-of the number until it meets the `width` argument.
+the number until it meets the `width` argument.

 Segmenting the output's digits into groups was a bit of a CS101 exercise: